Corporate Governance Principles

 • The review by the independent directors of the Board of the performance of the Chief Executive Officer and other named executive officers of O'Reilly annually via the Human Capital and Compensation Committee, followed by a report to the full Board.

-• Recommending candidates to the shareholders for election to the Board of Directors.
+• Recommending and nominating candidates to the shareholders for election to the Board, and to fill vacancies on the Board that may occur between annual meetings of shareholders.

 • Reviewing and, where appropriate, approving O'Reilly's major financial objectives and strategic and operating plans.